Jeannette Rankin: Activism and suffrage movement

 At the age of 27, Rankin moved to San Francisco to take a job in social work, a new and developing field.
 Confident that she had found her calling, she enrolled in the New York School of Philanthropy in New York City from 1908 to 1909.
 After a brief period as a social worker in Spokane, Washington, Rankin moved to Seattle to attend the University of Washington, and became involved in the women's suffrage movement.
 In November 1910, Washington voters approved an amendment to their state constitution to permanently enfranchise women, the fifth state in the Union to do so.
 Returning to New York, Rankin became one of the organizers of the New York Woman Suffrage Party, which joined with other suffrage organizations to promote a similar suffrage bill in that state's legislature.
 During this period, Rankin also traveled to Washington to lobby Congress on behalf of the National American Woman Suffrage Association (NAWSA).

 Rankin returned to Montana and rose through the ranks of suffrage organizations, becoming the president of the Montana Women's Suffrage Association and the national field secretary of NAWSA.
 In February 1911, she became the first woman to speak before the Montana legislature, arguing in support of enfranchisement for women in her home state.
 In November 1914, Montana became the seventh state to grant women unrestricted voting rights.
 Rankin coordinated the efforts of a variety of grassroots organizations to promote her suffrage campaigns in New York and Montana (and later in North Dakota as well).
 Later, she would draw from the same grassroots infrastructure during her 1916 congressional campaign.

 Rankin later compared her work in the women's suffrage movement to promoting the pacifist foreign policy that defined her congressional career.
-She believed, as did many suffragists of the period, that the corruption and dysfunction of the United States government resulted from the lack of women's participation.
+She believed, as did many suffragists of the period, that the corruption and dysfunction of the United States government resulted from a lack of women's participation.
 At a disarmament conference during the interwar period, she said, "The peace problem is a woman's problem."